comps/ptef/doc/Rationale.md

 Note that a runner implementation can provide user-friendly CLI interface, unspecified here, but it itself needs to export the user-provided settings via env variables to sub-runners.

+## Running without arguments is undefined

+When running without arguments, the recommended approach is to execute all files/directories, according to the `argv[0]` rules in the spec, ignoring hidden files (beginning with `.`), in alphanumerical order.

+However that may not fit all cases, such as when multiple runners are present on the same directory level, with different argv[0] names, ie. 'setup', 'run', 'cleanup', each recursing through the structure, but only 'run' executing binaries which don't match argv[0].